MALNUTRITION AWARENESS WEEKS Check out the 2022 editions

 Background

-The Optimal Nutrition Care for All (ONCA) campaign is a multi-stakeholder initiative across Europe aimed at supporting professional communities, associations and patient groups to conduct screening for risk of disease-related malnutrition and optimal nutritional care and therapy.
+Optimal Nutrition Care for All (ONCA) is a pan-European multistakeholder initiative aimed at supporting professional communities, associations, and patient groups.
+Furthermore, ONCA-Denmark participates in advancing optimal nutritional practices for citizens, relatives, and patients suffering from disease-related malnutrition.

-ONCA-Denmark is the national formalized ONCA co-operation in Denmark consisting of relevant professional companies, associations and patient groups in Denmark.
+ONCA-Denmark is the national formalized ONCA co-operation in Denmark consisting of relevant professional health societies, patient associations, and industry in Denmark.

 Purpose